-Are you prepared for a hurricane?
-In an average season, about 20 storms occur.
-Of those storms, two are typically major hurricanes and another six vary in intensity, according to forecasters at Colorado State University.
+Are you prepared for hurricane season?
+In an average season, about 18 named storms occur.
+Of those storms, 3 are typically major hurricanes and another 6 vary in intensity, according to the National Oceanic and Atmospheric Administration (NOAA).

-Every home should have a hurricane kit with essentials needed to survive if you and your family are stranded in a storm.
+Create an emergency kit that includes essentials needed to survive if you and your family are stranded in a storm.
 Here’s a look at some of the things your kit should have, as suggested by The Department of Homeland Security:

 - Water: One gallon per person per day for three days